rafael2k/elks-viewer/README.md

 cd ~/elks-viewer
 ```

-Then, with all the setup ready and environment variables set, type
+Then, with the setup ready (in the same shell, with environment variables properly set), type:
 ```
 make -f Makefile.elks
 ```